Coccocoahelper/Zirconium/README.md

 - Compact sine lookup table (from Jellysquid's Lithium mod)

-- Effect checking by skipping if none are active (from jss2a98aj's BugTorch mod)
+- Effect checking by skipping if none are active (from jss2a98aj's BugTorch mod) [REMOVE THE ENTRY FROM zirconium.mixins.json, AS THIS IS CURRENTLY BROKEN]

 Currently requires Java 21 or higher.